-Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.).
+Permittee is currently in compliance with recordkeeping and reporting requirements.
+X Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.).
 X Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report X